The Industry of Lies During the Cold War and Today

 · A narrative against the United States, aimed at a split between White and Black populations, between heterosexuals and homosexuals;

 · The origin of the information needed to be laundered several times before reaching the U.S. 1;

 · The role of a useful idiot was played by an ideologically kindred scientist of Russian origin who hated America.

 · The operation took place in an asymmetric environment.
 The Soviets did not have to fear retaliation on their own territory (absolute control of information sources) and knew that the only thing left for the United States was to devise a defensive strategy;

 · Friendly Eastern European secret services assisted in the operation ;

 · The operation was led and financed directly by the Soviet state — its secret services with the knowledge of the relevant part of the apparatus;

-· Only the media in India and Africa used intermediaries; the others had to be manipulated;
+· Only the media in India and Africa used the original Russian resources; the others had to be manipulated;

 · No external subcontractors were involved in the operation and it was highly confidential.